Biden to use Florida trip to warn of GOP threat to Social Security and Medicare

 Meanwhile, Democrats in recent days have zeroed in on a particularly bleak scenario: that a Republican-led House would hold the debt ceiling hostage, threatening a government default and economic crisis if the Biden administration does not agree to spending cuts.
 Biden has pledged that he would reject any proposal to cut Social Security or Medicare using his veto power.

-Biden on Tuesday is also expected to note Republicans have pledged to repeal parts of the Inflation Reduction Act, which included provisions to lower health care premiums and prescription drug costs.
+Biden on Tuesday is also expected to note Republicans have promised to repeal parts of the Inflation Reduction Act, which included provisions to lower health care premiums and prescription drug costs.

 The White House said in a fact sheet that if Republicans were to go through with that plan, 13 million people with health insurance through the Affordable Care Act would pay an average of $800 more for coverage.